-There are many well know Russian Stereotypes – Most people believe Russia is populated by only beautiful women, Russians take their vodka for breakfast and winters are endless.
+There are many well know Russian Stereotypes.
+Most people believe Russia is populated by only beautiful women, that Russians take vodka for breakfast, and winters are endless.

-A favourite tale among Russians and well known to many foreigners is the Russian stereotypes of granny or babushka.
-She has many personalities and is known for her willingness to help relatives and feed hungry grandchildren but also for her wit and cunningness.
+A favourite tale among Russians and well known to many foreigners is the Russian stereotype of granny or babushka.
+Although she might seem scary or snob, she has many personalities and is known for her willingness to help relatives and feed hungry grandchildren.
+She is also known for her wit and cunningness.

 The babushka of childhood fairytales is Baba-Yaga, who although living in a log hut and occasionally eating naughty children, is not a witch.
 Baba-Yaga is not purely evil as she may help or hinder those that encounter or seek her out and may play a maternal role.
 In fairy tales, she often helps the character to resolve their conflict.

 Stemming from a poem by Nekrasov: “A Russian woman will stop a galloping horse and go into a burning hut,” Russians jokes and caricatures often feature an overbearing woman and her sluggish husband.
 The men are portrayed as helpless to actionable women who support the family and have domestic control.

 In Russia, the best and easiest way to avoid conflict of any form is to not communicate at all.
 A foreigner in Russia will notice the absence of acknowledgement in the form a smile or small talk when in public.
 Russians in general, do not try to engage total strangers in debate or conversation.

 Russians are often thought of as not very commutative, the cold and dark of winter exasperates this misconception.
 It doesn’t mean Russians are introverts when you are rushing from place to place in the freezing winter, small talk won’t get you home any faster.